yohannestayez/Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 - **Logging**: Logs incoming requests, prediction results, and errors.
 Logs are stored in `app.log`.
 - **Future Extensions**: For advanced monitoring, integrate with monitoring solutions like Prometheus or Grafana.

+## Dashboard

+This folder provides a web-based dashboard for analyzing fraud data and making predictions using machine learning models.
+It consists of a Flask API for model serving and a Dash application for interactive visualizations. more description in the folder.

 ## Contributing